-Net interest income for the year ended December 31, 2021 was \$121.8 million compared to \$122.3 million for the year ended December 31, 2020, an decrease of \$0.5 million, or 0.4%.
-The decrease in net interest income in 2021 was comprised of a \$3.2 million, or 2.3%, decrease in interest income and a \$2.7 million, or 16.8%, decrease in interest expense.
+Net interest income for the year ended December 31, 2021 was \$121.8 million compared to \$122.3 million for the year ended December 31, 2020, a decrease of \$0.5 million, or 0.4%.
+The decrease in net interest income was comprised of a \$3.2 million, or 2.3%, decrease in interest income and a \$2.7 million, or 16.8%, decrease in interest expense.
 The decrease in interest income was primarily attributable to a decrease in the yield on average interest-earning assets of 45 basis points offset by the growth of \$292.5 million in these assets during the year ended December 31, 2021.
-During the years ended December 31, 2021 and 2020, the Company recognized \$6.1 and 3.7 million, respectively, in deferred PPP-related SBA fees.
-When received, these fees are deferred and then accreted into interest income over the life of the applicable PPP loans.
+During the years ended December 31, 2021 and 2020, the Company recognized \$8.3 and \$5.1 million, respectively, in PPP-related interest and fees.
+When received, the PPP-related SBA fees are deferred and then accreted into interest income over the life of the applicable PPP loans.
 At the time of PPP loan forgiveness by the SBA, any remaining deferred fees are recognized immediately.
-At December 31, 2021 and 2020, there was \$1.9 and \$4.1 million, respectively, of deferred PPP-related SBA fees that have not been accreted to income.
-The Company expects that the majority of the remaining first and second rounds of PPP loans will continue to be forgiven by the SBA or repaid over the next several quarters.
+At December 31, 2021 and 2020, there was \$1.9 million and \$4.1 million, respectively, of deferred PPP-related SBA fees that had not been accreted to income.

-The \$2.7 million decrease in interest expense for the year ended December 31, 2021 was primarily related to a 16 basis points decrease in the rate paid on interest-bearing liabilities, partially offset by an increase of \$124.7 million in average interest-bearing liabilities over the same period in 2020.
+The \$2.7 million decrease in interest expense for the year ended December 31, 2021 was primarily related to a 16 basis points decrease in the rate paid on interest-bearing liabilities, partially offset by an increase of \$124.7 million in average interest-bearing liabilities.
 The increase in average interest-bearing liabilities was mainly due to increased deposits from PPP loan funding, other government stimulus payments and programs during the period as well as organic growth, partially offset by the repayment of \$75.0 million in long-term advances during 2021.